 In Chapter 28 "Traffic and Motor Vehicles" of the Portland Code of Ordinances, or " the traffic calming ordinance," citizens can request traffic calming measures for their neighborhood if they produce a petition with signatures from more than 2/3 of residents.
-The Public Works Department (PWD) reviews petition requests, conducts traffic analysis studies to determine if devices are warranted, then installs devices as funding and time allows.
-Due to staffing shortages and steady requests for traffic calming measures, the backlog of proposed projects has grown to 27.
-Over the past six months, city councilors and the PWD instituted a streamlined process for installing stop signs.
-Under this new process, a city councilor may request a stop sign without the petition signed by neighbors.
-This led to a flurry of stop sign requests to city councilors and subsequent stop sign installations.
+The Public Works Department (DPS) reviews petition requests, conducts traffic analysis studies to determine if devices meet certain criteria, then installs devices as funding and time allows.